-where $\mathcal{D}$ is the Minkowski Difference.
-Here we drop the subscript of ${\mathcal{D}_{1, 2}}$ for notational simplicity.
-From the analysis in Sec.~\ref{sec:preliminary}, $\mathcal{D}$ is a closed convex set that contains the origin.

-As explained in Sec.~\ref{subsec:mkdiffpre}, we can only access the convex set $\mathcal{D}$ through its support function $\text{supp}_{\mathcal{D}}(\cdot)$.
+where $\mathcal{D}$ is the Minkowski Difference that contains the origin.
+The subscript of ${\mathcal{D}_{1, 2}}$ is dropped for notational simplicity.
+As shown in Sec.~\ref{subsec:mkdiffpre}, we can only access the convex set $\mathcal{D}$ through its support function $\text{supp}_{\mathcal{D}}(\cdot)$.
 This implicit geometric representation implies: \begin{enumerate} \item For a given point $v \in \text{boundary}(\mathcal{D})$, it is hard to compute a supporting hyperplane of $\mathcal{D}$ (or equivalently the hyperplane \textit{normal}) that passes through $v$.
 This operation is required for many optimization procedures, such as the SQP in Sec.~\ref{subsec:alg_1}. \item The support function $\text{supp}_{\mathcal{D}}(\cdot)$ is actually an ``inverse'' of the operation in 1): for a given normal direction $d$, we can compute a point $v = \text{supp}_{\mathcal{D}}(d)$.
 This point, combined with the normal $d$, is able to define a supporting hyperplane for $\mathcal{D}$. \end{enumerate} In this section we will address this challenge and propose an optimization-based PD estimation algorithm.

-To make a clear presentation, we will first introduce two ``conceptual'' algorithms in Sec.~\ref{subsec:alg_1} and Sec.~\ref{subsec:alg_2}.
-The first one highlights the Difference-of-Convex formulation and SQP procedure while assuming we can explicitly compute a supporting hyperplane for any vertex $v \in \text{boundary}(\mathcal{D})$.
-As mentioned above, this assumption is not true for the Minkowski Difference.
+To make a clear presentation, we first introduce two ``conceptual'' algorithms in Sec.~\ref{subsec:alg_1} and~\ref{subsec:alg_2}.
+The first one highlights the SQP procedure assuming we can compute supporting hyperplanes for $v \in \text{boundary}(\mathcal{D})$.
+As mentioned above, this assumption is not true for our problem.
 To address it, we propose a novel instantiation of SQP that utilizes a modified MPR algorithm as a subroutine.
 This is the second ``conceptual'' algorithm in Sec.~\ref{subsec:alg_2}.
-Finally, in Sec.~\ref{subsec:alg_3} we present the actual PD algorithm with a shortcut mechanism.
-This shortcut can reduce the computation and eliminate the intermediate tolerance parameter for the MPR subroutine in Sec.~\ref{subsec:alg_2}.
+Finally, we present the actual PD algorithm with a shortcut mechanism, which reduces the computation and leads to substantial speed-up.